 History of Envirothon

 The Envirothon concept was created by the Pennsylvania Association of Conservation Districts in 1979 as the "Environmental Olympics."
 This unique hands-on, outdoor environmental program quickly gained popularity among school districts and eventually spread to other states.
 The first national Envirothon was held in 1988 when teams from Pennsylvania, Ohio and Massachusetts competed.
-In 1992, the first Canadian provinces entered into the competition as well.
+In 1992, the first Canadian provinces entered the competition as well.
 In 1997, Canon began supporting the Envirothon and became the title sponsor in 1999.
 Today, the North American Envirothon is a program of the National Conservation Foundation and is referred to as the NCF-Envirothon.
 Sponsorship for the program comes from local conservation districts, in partnership with the U.S. Forest Service, Forestry Associations and the National Association of Conservation Districts.